How do state and local sales taxes work?

 Alcohol taxes are generally paid at the wholesale level, so the cost is incorporated into the retail price.
 The excise taxes are levied per gallon (not as a percentage of the price), and beer, wine, and distilled spirits have different tax rates.
 In addition to the excise tax, many states also levy a general sales tax on the final purchase price of alcohol, and some states and cities have special sales tax rates for alcohol.

 Motor fuel taxes are mostly per-gallon taxes.
 Consumers pay tax based on how much gas they purchase, not as a percentage of the final retail price of gasoline.
-However, 15 states and the District of Columbia tie at least a portion of their gasoline tax rate to the retail price.
-Meanwhile, two states (Florida and Maryland) tie at least a portion of their tax rate to inflation.
-The lowest gasoline tax rate is in Alaska (8.95 cents per gallon) and the highest is in Pennsylvania (50.3 cents per gallon).
+However, 20 states and the District of Columbia tie at least a portion of their gasoline tax rate to the retail price.
+The lowest gasoline tax rate is in Alaska (8.95 cents per gallon) and the highest is in Pennsylvania (58.2 cents per gallon).
+States earmark much of their motor fuel tax revenue for transportation spending, which has meant funding gaps for transportation in recent years as gasoline consumption is decreasing.
+States are considering options like tying the gas tax rate to inflation and taxing miles traveled instead of gas to raise more revenue.

 Some cities (e.g., Boston, San Francisco, and Washington, DC) also have special tax rates for specific goods and services (e.g., restaurant meals, hotel accommodations, rental cars, and parking) that are higher than their general sales tax rates.
 The higher tax rates on these purchases are often designed to collect a significant share of their revenue from visitors, who presumably have less political clout than local voters.